Progressive lenses work as intended when the frame is right. Too narrow, too shallow, or poorly fitted frames can make adapting harder.

 At MultiFolks, you will find:

-Our lens system automatically flags any frame that will not work with progressive lenses.
+Our system automatically flags any frame that isn’t compatible with the lens type you’ve selected.
+Standard progressive lenses require larger frames to ensure proper zone alignment.
 If you upload your prescription and virtually try on a few pairs, our experts (or AI assistant) will help you narrow down the best options.

 The right frames for progressives are: